 Adoption Day Tips for New Dog Pawrents

 The big day has finally arrived and you’re beyond excited to welcome your very first fur baby into your home!
 Bedding, pee pads, and toys are stocked and all you have to do is pick up your pup.
 But what about afterwards?
 What’s next after gushing about your new furry soulmate?
-Below are a few suggestions to help get you and your dog situated for a life together.
+Below are a few tips for adopting a dog that can help get you and your new pup situated for a life together.

 Photo by Andrew Schultz